 She’d never been there after dark.
 She had long ago lost the habit of going out at night.

 Not counting, of course, driving to get tacos for the boys on the days she had worked late.
-Or the trips to the dollar store to get poster paper for Robbie’s forgotten social studies project.
+Or the late-night trip to the dollar store to get poster paper for the social studies project Robbie had forgotten to do.
 Or picking up Micah from his after-school job at the bookstore.
 Their lives, not hers.
 Except their lives were hers.

-The night before, she had baked a pan of lasagna that she would never be able to finish.
-She had read a few pages of the novel she had been trying to read.
-She had even stayed up and watched the late news, then the first late-night talk show.
+The night before, she had baked a pan of lasagna that she would never be able to finish, and read a few pages of the novel she had been trudging through.
+She had even stayed up and watched the news, then the first late-night talk show.
 Because she couldn’t sleep.
 One of the side effects of her new medication.

 So why not?

-It was a cool evening and from the sidewalk, the glow from inside was warm.
+It was a cool evening and from the sidewalk, the yellow glow from the storefront window was warm.
 As expected, the shop was brimming with youth.
 She saw a young girl, not Phillip, behind the coffee bar taking an order.

 She stepped slowly as she approached.
 If nothing else, a coffee to go.
 As she pulled open the door, she heard the music first, then the chatter and clatter of a place alive.
 At the other end of the room a man stood alone looking completely out of place, yet very much at home.
-She knew it was Avery.
+Though she didn’t know him, she knew it was Avery.